penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/07_create_agent_loop_workflow.md

             ![Compose Select Input](./images/07_13_configure_compose_select_file.png "compose select input")

-            after are completed your configuration, the **Compose-Prompt** activity should look like this
+            after you have completed your configuration, the **Compose-Prompt** activity should look like this

             ![Compose-Prompt Activity](./images/07_14_compose_after_configuraiton.png "compose prompt activity")